Compete in a series of fun filled timed races

 Currently around £650,000 this year, 75% of which will come from voluntary sources.

-If a child's NHS health Board does not cover the cost of the treatment block, we will aspire to allocate funding to each child through other sources.
+If a person's NHS health Board does not cover the cost of the treatment block, we will aspire to allocate funding through other sources.
 We apply for funds from a select group of charitable trusts; run our own established fundraising events; and encourage individuals, businesses, schools and community groups to fundraise on our behalf.
 We also encourage families to fundraise themselves with our assistance and now accommodate self-funding of therapy.

 For more information about how you can help us fundraise, click here.